connorwstein/go-is-is/README.txt

-This project is an implementation of a subset of the IS-IS protocol.
+This project is an implementation of the major aspects of the IS-IS protocol.
 There may be slight deviations from the actual RFC as it is more of an exploration of golang rather than anything like a piece of production software.

+Basically the goals of this project are to create a routing protocol implementation which is:
+- Actually fully tested
+- Leverages golang for concurrency primitives
+- Designed with telemetry in mind from the beginning
+- Extremely easy to test at scale
+- Strictly interfaced with programmtically - no cli

 Traditional implementations use only a handful of threads as each one eats up something on the order of a few MB of memory.
 In C, having a thread per interface is out of the question because large routers can have thousands of interfaces which would mean GB of memory, but in golang it should be possible to have a goroutine per interface and not use a ton of memory.